cirosantilli/latex-submodule/README.md

-LaTeX submodule to be factor out code across multiple LaTeX projects.
+LaTeX boilerplate to factor code across multiple projects.

+For a template which already has this installed as submodule, use: <https://github.com/cirosantilli/latex-template>.

 #Features